ksinha49/ai-workloads/services/knowledge-base/README.md

 - `IngestionStateMachineArn` – ARN of the ingestion workflow from the `rag-ingestion` stack.
+- `FileIngestionStateMachineArn` – ARN of the file ingestion workflow started before the main ingestion state machine.
 - `SummarizeQueueUrl` – URL of the SQS queue consumed by the summarization worker from the `summarization` stack.
 The query Lambda now publishes requests to this queue so processing happens asynchronously.
  - `KnowledgeBaseName` – optional name tag for the knowledge base.